The Healthy Home Economist MISSION

 Her work has been featured by USA Today, The New York Times, National Review, The Daily Show, ABC, NBC, and many others.

 Below are distinguished medical doctors that have authored or been consulted for articles on The Healthy Home Economist.
-Many other experts have contributed content as well, including dentists, chiropractors, naturopathic doctors, PhDs, chefs and nutritionists.
+Many other experts have contributed content as well, including dentists, chiropractors, naturopathic doctors, PhDs, farmers, chefs and nutritionists.
 Note that the author bio is found at the bottom of each article for easy reference.

 Dr. Thomas Cowan has studied and written about many subjects in medicine including nutrition, homeopathy, anthroposophical medicine, and herbal medicine.
 He is author of Human Heart, Cosmic Heart, the principal author of The Fourfold Path to Healing and co-author of The Nourishing Traditions Book of Baby and Child Care.